 Any hours above the minimum requirement should be turned in and documented.
 We use this information on scholarship applications for students.
-There are many scholarship opportunities for service hours.
+There are opportunities for recognition for service hours.

 Insert Community Service Page Here

 If You Want to Work:

 Kentucky Child Labor Laws Hours of Work Permitted for Minors 14 But Not Yet 18 Years of Age